headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 ## Plugins Lib

-Headlamp exposes a `pluginLib` object in the global object `window`.
-A number of modules, both from Headlamp, or representing Headlamp's common dependencies are included in the `pluginLib`.
+The `@kinvolk/headlamp-plugin` module ships a library (`@kinvolk/headlamp-plugin/lib`) where all the Headlamp-related development modules can be found.

+The main ones are:
+* K8s: Kubernetes related functionality
+* Registry: The plugin registry, used to register functionality
+* Headlamp: To register plugins
+* CommonComponents: React components commonly used in the Headlamp UI

+### Shared Modules

+Headlamp ships many of the common npm modules that should be shared by both the plugins and Headlamp itself, and includes the config files for editors like VS Code to find them.

+These are:
+* react
+* @iconify-react
+* react-redux
+* @material-ui/core
+* @material-ui/styles
+* lodash
+* notistack
+* recharts

-Thus, plugins should only use dependencies that are not yet provided by Headlamp.
+Thus, plugins only need to install dependencies that are not yet provided by Headlamp.

-### Modules

-External modules available currently in the `pluginLib` are:

-* React
-* Iconify
-* ReactRedux
-* MuiCore (Material UI's core module)
-* MuiStyles (Material UI's styles module)
-* Lodash

-Apart from the external modules above, the `pluginLib` contains of course modules that are related to Headlamp, so developers can use the cluster and web UI related functionality.
-Those modules are:

-* K8s
-* CommonComponents

-This means that you can just declare a `const React = window.pluginLib.React` in order to use React without having to import it.
+Yet, if any dependencies already covered by Headlamp are intalled by the plugins, you just need to make sure they are te same version that Headlamp supports, as these will not be bundled when [building the plugin](../building.md).
+Particularly, the mentioned modules will be replaced by their version that's included in a global objects called `pluginLib`.

+Older plugin development guides still asked developers to use e.g. React in the following way `const React = window.pluginLib.React`, but this is not longer needed.

 ### Registration

-Apart from the modules mentioned above, Headlamp also adds an important method for registering plugins (`window.registerPlugin`).
+Apart from the modules mentioned above, Headlamp also adds an important method for registering plugins (`Headlamp.registerPlugin`).

 ## Funcionality